Super $q$-Howe duality and web categories: Applications

-In this subsection we work over the ground field $\Ca=\C_q(a)$.
-We will use the $\Ca$-valued \textit{Jones-Ocneanu trace} $\tr(\cdot)$ on the collection of Iwahori-Hecke algebras $H_{\In}(q)\!=\!\bigoplus_{K\in\Z_{\geq 0}}\!
+In this subsection we work over the ground field $\Ca=\C_q(a)$, with $a$ being a generic parameter.
+We will use the $\Ca$-valued \textit{Jones--Ocneanu trace} $\tr(\cdot)$ on the direct sum of all Iwahori--Hecke algebras $H_{\In}(q)\!=\!\bigoplus_{K\in\Z_{\geq 0}}\!
 H_K(q)$.
-The definition of the trace $\tr(\cdot)$ can be found in~\cite[Section~5]{jones2} (which can be easily adopted to our notation).
+The definition of $\tr(\cdot)$ can be found in \cite[Section 5]{jones2} (which can be easily adapted to our notation).
 We will use it in the form of the following lemma.